sabitor/md5tabsum/README.md

           delete - deletes the passed DBMS instance record from the password store show   - shows all DBMS instances records saved in the password store
 ```
-Before the calculation of the table checksum can be started for the first time, some setup requirements must be met:
+Before the calculation of the table checksum can be started for the first time, the following requirements must be met:
 1. The configuration file has to be created.
 What needs to be considered there can be found in chapter *How to configure* above.
-2. The instance passwords have to be written to the so called *password store* - a file where the instance passwords are stored using AES encryption.
-When using md5tabsum for the first time, the password store must first be created.
-To do so, the following command has to be triggered, in which you will be asked for the user passwords for all activated instances:
+2. The *password store* and the *secret key file* have to be created.
+To do so, the md5tabsum password store *init* command has to be invoked.
 ```
 md5tabsum -c <config file> -p init
 Enter password for instance mysql.test:
 ```
-**HINT:** While entering the password it is not printed on STDOUT.
+**HINT:** During the password store initialization you will be asked for the user passwords for all activated instances in the config file.
+While entering the password it is not printed on STDOUT.

 After all setup requirements have been met, the checksum calculation can be started as follows:
 ```